FeanorTheElf/he-ring/examples/bfv_impl_v1/Readme.md

     );
 }
 ```
-Before we implement relinearization, we test multiplication so far.
+Before we implement relinearization, we want to test the multiplication that we have so far.
-The idea behind this three-component result of multiplication is that `c0 + c1 * sk + c2 * s^2` is `q m / t`, up to some error - hence, it takes the place of `c0 + c1 * sk`.
+We do this by using the formula `round( t (c0 + c1 * sk + c2 * sk^2) / q )` to decrypt the three-component ciphertext.
-This means that, if we know the secret key, we can convert `(c0, c1, c2)` into a normal ciphertext `(c0 + c2 * sk^2, c1)`.
-In fact, this is already very similar to the idea of relinearization, which achieves the same, but by using an encryption of `sk^2` instead of the actual value.
-Anyway, let's do the test first.
 ```rust
 # use feanor_math::ring::*;
 # use feanor_math::rings::zn::*;